Mario Gabelli: NYC Local 6 and the Hotel Trades Council

-At the December 2019 meeting of the Local 6 Delegate Assembly, the union bestowed an honorary membership to Mario Gabelli, whose support for the Hotel Trades Council's scholarship fund has allowed for more awards and larger grants.
-Mr. Gabelli's father, Joseph Gabelli, was a charter member of both Local 6 and the Hotel Trades Council.
+At the December 2019 meeting of the Local 6 Delegate Assembly, the union bestowed an honorary membership to Gabelli, whose support for the Hotel Trades Council's scholarship fund has allowed for more awards and larger grants.
+His father, Joseph Gabelli, was a charter member of both Local 6 and the Hotel Trades Council.

 Ellis Island Foundation

-Recipient of the 1996 Ellis Island Medal of Honor for Business Leaders.
+Gabelli received the 1996 Ellis Island Medal of Honor for Business Leaders.
 The Ellis Island Honors Society awards the medal to celebrate "inspiring Americans who are selflessly working for the betterment of our country and its citizens."
-The Honors Society describes medal recipients as the "best of America in their celebration of patriotism, diversity and the contributions immigrants continue to make to our nation's economic and social success."
+The society describes medal recipients as the "best of America in their celebration of patriotism, diversity and the contributions immigrants continue to make to our nation's economic and social success."

-Legal Issues
+Legal issues

 Mancheski v.
-Gabelli Group Capital Partners - Investor Lawsuit
+Gabelli Group Capital Partners - investor lawsuit

 Frederick J. Mancheski, who was Gabelli's first investor in 1976, and David M. Perlmutter, a former attorney for Gabelli brought a lawsuit alleging that Gabelli had prevented them from selling at fair market value their stake in his company.
-Settlement for $100M: In March 2006, a judge awarded partial summary judgment in favor of claims that he had unfairly prevented Mancheski from selling his shares.
+In March 2006, a judge awarded partial summary judgment in favor of claims that he had unfairly prevented Mancheski from selling his shares.
+The settlement was $100 million.
 In the ensuing settlement, GGCP distributed assets on a pari passu basis including nearly two million shares of NYSE listed Gamco and approximately $20 million in cash.

 US Ex Rel.
 Taylor v.
-Gabelli - Wireless Spectrum Auction Fraud
+Gabelli - wireless spectrum auction fraud

-The US Government picked up a complaint filed by Rufus Taylor III that alleges that Gabelli and 38 other entities or individuals that participated in a scheme to use "sham" small-business affiliates to fraudulently buy parts of the U.S. cell-phone spectrum.
+The US Government picked up a complaint filed by Rufus Taylor III alleging that Gabelli and 38 other entities or individuals that participated in a scheme to use "sham" small-business affiliates to fraudulently buy parts of the U.S. cell-phone spectrum.
 The alleged scheme operated over the course of eight Federal Communications Commission auctions from 1995 to 2000.
 In 2001, whistleblower Rufus Taylor III filed a civil lawsuit against several companies owned by Gabelli, alleging fraudulent practices in FCC auctions.
-The suit had alleged that the Gabelli-backed false "entrepreneurs" included an NBA player, a related party, a former partner of an accounting firm, an aerobics instructor, and even the caretaker of a vacation home in part owned by Gabelli.
+The suit had alleged that the Gabelli-backed false "entrepreneurs" included an NBA player, a related party, a former partner of an accounting firm, an aerobics instructor, and the caretaker of a vacation home in part owned by Gabelli.
 In those auctions, the government set aside cell phone licenses to be sold to small businesses.
 Taylor's lawsuit said that Gabelli used more than twelve "sham" startup companies to meet the requirements of a small business applicant in the auctions and acquire the licenses at a small business discount.
-The whistleblower was an attorney who once worked in the telecommunications business for LICT's competitor Adelphia which went bankrupt.
+The whistleblower was an attorney who once worked in the telecommunications business for LICT's competitor Adelphia, which went bankrupt.
 On July 12, 2006, Gabelli and affiliates agreed to pay $130 million to settle the lawsuit.
 Gabelli's money management business, Gamco Investors, was not a party to the lawsuit.
 The head of the FCC and his successor agreed that there was no problem.